UltraOS/uACPI/README.md

 ### TLDR:
 - Much better compatibility with the Windows NT object implicit-cast semantics than ACPICA
-- AML reference semantics 100% compatbile with the Windows AML interpreter, **including edge cases**.
+- AML reference semantics 100% compatible with the Windows AML interpreter, **including edge cases**.
 - A more sophisticated and safe object lifetime tracking without extra overhead (**AML that would crash the NT interpreter works just fine!**)
 - No recursion when doing dynamic table loads from AML (`Load`/`LoadTable`)
 - Unlike ACPICA, uACPI doesn't try to work around AML code designed for the Windows NT ACPI driver, instead, it embraces it